-Bernadette Soubirous (1844-1879) – French peasant girl from town of Lourdes, who received visions of the Virgin Mary.
-Later became nun.
+Bernadette Soubirous (1844 – 1879) – French peasant girl from the town of Lourdes, who received visions of the Virgin Mary.
+Later became a nun.

-John Wesley (1703-1791) – Anglican preacher.
+John Wesley (1703 – 1791) – Anglican preacher.
 Wesley is credited with founding the Anglican tradition of Methodism.
-Methodism stresses role of social service to cultivate love of one’s fellow man.
+Methodism stresses the role of social service to cultivate love of one’s fellow man.
 It placed less emphasis on the church establishment.

 St Thérèse of Lisieux (1873 – 1897) A saint of great humility and simplicity.
 The way of St Thérèse of Lisieux was to do small things with love.
 Largely anonymous during her life, her writings became best sellers after her death.

-Thomas Beckett (1118-70) – Archbishop of Canterbury during time of Henry II.
+Thomas Beckett (1118 – 70) – Archbishop of Canterbury during the time of Henry II.
 He was killed at Canterbury Cathedral and is now considered a saint.

 Thomas More (1478 – 1535) – Martyred for standing up to King Henry VIII when Henry wished to split from the Roman Catholic Church to get a divorce.

 Maximilian Kolbe (1894 – 1941 ) was a Franciscan priest who encouraged devotion to Mary and was committed to praying for those hostile to the Church.
 In 1941, he was arrested for sheltering Jews and sent to Auschwitz.
 He volunteered to take the place of a man condemned to death.